 This chapter describes the service tasks that everyone needs to know such as replacing batteries or installing a firmware upgrade.
-For other field replacements, see the appropriate field replacement guides for that component.
+A separate series of field replacement guides covers major field replaceable components.

-Any replacement not covered in this chapter or in the field replacement guides (such as adding or upgrading hardware or replacing sensors) can only be performed at an Emerson-authorized repair facility.
+Certain field replacements (such as adding or upgrading hardware or replacing sensors) can only be performed at an Emerson-authorized repair facility.

-Only use batteries supplied with the flow computer or sold by Emerson Remote Automation Solutions as spare parts for this flow computer.
+Only use batteries supplied with the flow computer or sold by Emerson as spare parts for this flow computer.
 If you substitute a battery you obtain elsewhere you will void your certification unless it is the identical part from the same manufacturer as that supplied with the flow computer from Emerson.

-Figure 5-1: FB1200 Flow Computer Components
+Figure 4-1: FB1100 Flow Computer Components